guptaraghav81/sentiment-suite/readme.md

 We would like to express our gratitude to the developers of BERT and the creators of the customer feedback dataset used in this project.
 Their contributions have been instrumental in the successful execution of this sentiment analysis project.

 ## Contact
-For further information or inquiries
+For further information or inquiries, please contact [aravinthmegnath@gmail.com](mailto:aravinthmegnath@gmail.com).